DevExpress/devextreme-documentation/concepts/05 Widgets/Lookup/25 Handle the Value Change Event.md

 By default, the **Lookup** applies a value immediately after an end user chooses an item from the drop-down menu.
-To change this behavior and apply the value after a user clicks the "Apply" button, assign *'useButtons'* to the [applyValueMode](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/applyValueMode.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#applyValueMode') option.
+To change this behavior and apply the value after a user clicks the "Apply" button, assign *'useButtons'* to the [applyValueMode](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/applyValueMode.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#applyValueMode') property.

 ---
 ##### jQuery